oracle-livelabs/developer/ai-optimizer/tenancy/prepare/prepare.md

 ## Introduction

 In this lab, we will perform a first vector store ingestion to test that it works.
-We will split & embed one document and store its vector embeddings inside the Oracle 23ai Database set up earlier.
+We will split & embed one document and store its vector embeddings inside the Oracle AI Database 26ai set up earlier.
 We will then be able to inspect the content of the tables that will be created.

 Estimated Lab Time: 15 minutes